-Link: For more information, see WAC 296-20-030(1).
+Link: For more information, see WAC 296-20-030(1) and WAC 296-20-03001(1).

-Chart notes must contain documentation that justifies the level, type and extent of service billed.
-(See Documentation guidelines, below.)
+All medical records must contain documentation that justifies the level, type and extent of service billed.
+See Documentation requirements for more details.

 Determining type of visit: New, established or consultation evaluation and management service